zannloo/tp/docs/UserGuide.md

 ### Exiting the program : `exit`

 Exits the program.

 **Format:** `exit`

 <box type="tip">

-This command is beneficial if you prefer not to switch to mouse usage in order to click on the cross button located in the top left corner of the window.
+This command is a time-saver for those who would rather avoid using the mouse to click on the close button positioned in the top-left corner of the window.
 </box>

 ---

 <div class="page-break-before">